 The Women’s Studies Department and Program at the University of Maryland is one of the strongest and most dynamic in the nation and we have recognition from and working relationships with women’s and gender studies programs around the world.
-We have grown from 232 students in 3 courses in 1971 to 3,744 students enrolled in Women’s Studies courses in 2010-11.
+We have grown from 232 students in 3 courses in 1971 to over 1,366 students enrolled in Women’s Studies and LGBT courses in for fall 2014.
 While retaining our emphasis on difference and power within the U.S. we have evolved to thinking and working more transnationally.
-As the field has developed so have we, growing from a focus specifically on women to a gendered approach including several faculty whose research and teaching focuses on masculinity.
+As the field has developed so have we, growing from a focus specifically on women to a gendered approach with growing attention to masculinity.

 How did we get here?